-Property taxes may attach as an enforceable lien on property as of January 1st.
-Taxes are levied no later than November 1st and are due and payable at that time.
-All unpaid taxes levied by November 1st become delinquent January 1st of the following year.
+Property taxes may attach as an enforceable lien on property as of January 1.
+Taxes are levied no later than November 1 and are due and payable at that time.
+All unpaid taxes levied by November 1 become delinquent January 1 of the following year.

-The assessed valuation of the tangible property for the purpose of local taxation for the budget year ending October 31, 2019 was \$156,812,165.
+The assessed valuation of the tangible property for the purpose of local taxation for the budget year ending October 31, 2020 was \$156,812,165.

-The tax levy per \$100 of assessed valuation of tangible real and personal property for the budget year ending October 31, 2019 was \$0.4773 for general fund purposes.
+The tax levy per \$100 of assessed valuation of tangible real and personal property for the budget year ending October 31, 2020 was \$0.4484 for general fund purposes.

-Sales tax revenue consists of a one percent general sales tax on all receipts from the retail sale of tangible personal property or taxable services within the City subject to taxation by the State of Missouri, a one-half of one percent levy for the purpose of street maintenance, and a one-half of one percent levy for the purpose of capital improvement.
-In addition, a general purpose use tax of two percent is levied on the sale of tangible personal property stored, used, or consumed in the City.
+Sales tax revenue consists of a 1% general sales tax on all receipts from the retail sale of tangible personal property or taxable services within the City subject to taxation by the State of Missouri, a one-half of 1% levy for the purpose of street maintenance, and a one-half of 1% levy for the purpose of capital improvement.
+In addition, a general purpose use tax of 2% is levied on the sale of tangible personal property stored, used, or consumed in the City.

 The City is subject to property tax abatements through various programs implemented by Platte County, which include Tax Increment Financing (TIF).
 The enacting authority for TIF is Chapter 99, RSMO.
 A TIF project diverts tax revenue, above an established base level of taxes, to a special allocation fund that allows certain project costs to be reimbursed to developers for up to 23 years.
 Most commonly, the sources of funds that are diverted are Payments In Lieu of Taxes (PILOTs) and Economic Activity Taxes (EATs).
 Generally, 100% of PILOTs (real property based taxes) and 50% of EATs (sales, utilities, and earnings based taxes) are diverted.
 A basic requirement, as outlined in Section 99.810.1 (1), RSMO, is: "The redevelopment area on the whole is a blighted area, a conservation area, or an economic development area, and has not been subject to growth and development through investment by private enterprise and would not reasonably be anticipated to be developed without the adoption of tax increment financing."
 Each agreement will vary from project to project.
-There were no taxes abated related to the projects during the year ending October 31, 2019.
+Taxes abated related to the projects totaled \$8,260 during the year ending October 31, 2020.